 So I had no thought of growing the daun kesum that I found.
 I got home and placed them in water as a way to prolong their life.
 Lo and behold, after a few days, I found they’d sprouted roots.
 So I made my way to a gardening centre and picked up supplies to grow them.
 And that kicked off my love for growing all things exotic in my English garden.
 Mind you, in 1995, my garden was a tiny windowsill in a studio apartment in Hampstead!

-How to Store Laksa Leaves
+How to Store Vietnamese Mint (Laksa Leaves)?

-Wrap them up in kitchen paper or in an eco-friendly plastic bag and place them in the fridge.
+To store Vietnamese mint, wrap them up in kitchen paper or in an eco-friendly plastic bag and place them in the fridge.
 They’ll last a few days, especially the ones in the plastic bag.

 To make them last longer, wrap them up well in a bag and freeze them.
 I do this with all my extra herbs.
 Frozen leaves defrost within minutes of being out of the freezer.
 Just rinse and use as the recipe call for.